Start Your HIPAA Project with a Free Fully Audited HIPAA Platform Trial!

 The VPN needs to be encrypted, and you want it to be strong.
 Some common VPN software that was widely used in the past is now considered unsecured.
 Not all VPNs are the same, so do your homework on what will work for your team.

-You want to have your data backed up in an external location, such as external HIPAA data centers.
+You want to have your data backed up locally as well as in an external location, such as external HIPAA data centers.
 Local onsite backups ensure quick recovery times when something goes wrong, while offsite backups can be used when the data center has a catastrophic failure.
 This HIPAA-Compliant hosting requirement is a reasonable way to ensure all the EMRs are safe.
 Note how many of these requirements are probably already in place for your company.
-Very little is required additionally to the security parameters that most enterprises and many SMBs already have up and running.
-Again, hosting services must meet this and the other HIPAA compliant hosting requirements as well.
+If not, choosing a service provider that can help you achieve these baseline standards is key.
+Again, HIPAA-Compliant Hosting Services must meet this and the other HIPAA-Compliant hosting requirements as well.

-Offsite backups are a security tactic and disaster recovery technique that means data, and in some cases software, is being stored at a remote location from the company.
+Offsite backups are a security tactic and disaster recovery technique that means data, and in some cases software, is being stored at a remote location from the company (frequently offsite data centers).
 Offsite backups are also called offsite data backups or offsite data protection – albeit, the latter really denoting the safeguards of the external environment.
 Offsite backups are simply a distribution or diversification method to prevent total loss of your valuable ePHI (electronic protected health information).

 Multifactor authentication, which goes by MFA, is a security check that uses two different forms of authentication to confirm the identity of the user.
 MFA is a stronger evolution of SFA (single-factor authentication), which only authenticates in one manner, usually via a password matching the username provided.

-You cannot have a platform that shares resources with any other entities if you want to achieve HIPAA compliant server requirements.
-Working with a hosting provider with experience related to properly privatizing your infrastructure helps to ensure there are no missteps along the way.
+You cannot have a platform that shares resources with any other entities if you want to achieve HIPAA-Compliant server requirements.
+Working with a HIPAA-Compliant hosting provider with experience related to properly privatizing your infrastructure helps to ensure there are no missteps along the way.
 How you ensure that your data and environments are properly segmented from others is highly dependent on choices from the start.
 It is best to start your planning phase with experienced engineers or architects.

 What's meant by a private hosted environment is your servers are reserved solely for your use.
 That’s the key point and refers to Atlantic.Net’s Cloud Hosting (including HIPAA compliant cloud solutions) or dedicated hosting servers.

 In a private hosted environment, the data is all in its own place, so it is not being shared or intermingled with the information of other apps or hosting users.

-Atlantic.Net trusts and utilizes DUO for Multifactor authentication.
+Atlantic.Net trusts and utilizes DUO for multifactor authentication solutions.

-You need secure sockets layer (SSL) certificates established throughout your site, for any domains and subdomains on which sensitive information is accessed.
+You need secure sockets layer (SSL) certificates established throughout your site, for any domains and subdomains hosting healthcare information or where sensitive ePHI is accessed.
 In other words, any parts of your site that need login credentials should always also have an SSL.
-Each server used for your site needs its own SSL certificate installed.
-Note that some companies provide certificates that can be installed on multiple or unlimited servers.
-Also, be aware that an EV certificate, creating a green address bar, and/or respected brand name such as Norton or GeoTrust, can help increase trust and credibility for your system.
-Less costly certificates can be purchased from Comodo, GoDaddy, etc.
+Each server used for your site needs its SSL certificate installed.
+Also, be aware that an EV certificate, creating a green address bar, and/or respected brand name such as Norton or GeoTrust, can help increase trust, security, and credibility for your system.

 An SSL (secure sockets layer) certificate is software that creates encryption of data during transmission and validates ownership of the certificate to varying degrees.